TheLukeRussell/3-2-etsy-iteration/README.md

 ## Hey, Mikey, I Think He Likes It Mode

 * Create a second branch in your project; you may name it whatever you like
-* Refactor your answers using the [Underscore](http://underscorejs.org/) library and push your work GitHub
+* Refactor your answers using the [Underscore](http://underscorejs.org/) library and push your work to GitHub